LEEClab/MSBuffer/README.md

 # MSBuffer

 This is a repository for sharing code of the ArcGIS toolbox Multi-Scale Buffer (MSBuffer).
-It is a free and open source package built as an ArcToolbox in a python script to perform multi-scale spatial analyses for Conservation Unit buffer zones delimitation and management.
+It is a free and open source package built as an ArcToolbox in Python to perform multi-scale spatial analyses for Conservation Unit buffer zones delimitation and management.
+MSBuffer tool performs area and length calculation and feature counting in buffers of multiples buffer sizes around of an area of interest.

 MSBuffer was developed and is maintained by the [Spatial Ecology and Conservation Lab](http://leec.eco.br) (LEEC), at Universidade Estadual Paulista, Rio Claro, SP, Brazil.